Many questions after police say gunman fired on officers in North Dakota, killing 1 and wounding 2

 The city also has said little about Barakat or the gun he used.
 Zibolski said he believed police previously had some sort of contact with Barakat “but not anything significant.”

-Zibolski said it does not appear that Barakat was involved in the car crash that brought officers to the scene but indicated investigators are determining whether this was a planned ambush of officers.
+Zibolski said it does not appear that Barakat was involved in the car crash that brought officers to the scene.
+But he indicated investigators are determining whether this was a planned ambush of officers.